corda/corda-docs/content/en/docs/corda-os/4.6/node-upgrade-notes.md

 The node will perform any automatic data migrations required, which may take some time.
 If the migration process is interrupted it can be continued simply by starting the node again, without harm.
 The node will stop automatically when migration is complete.

-## Step 6.
-Start the node in the normal way.
+## Step 7.
+Start the node in the normal way

 Start the node in the normal way.

-## Step 7.
+## Step 8.
 Undrain the node

 You may now do any checks that you wish to perform, read the logs, and so on.
 When you are ready, use this command at the shell: